-For example, blue can mean to change the positioning of your forearms from an upright plank to a push up position and green can signal a push before deactivating with the prescribed order of directions.
-By adding this aspect, you not only get the benefit of executive functioning but also body awareness as you need cognizant of your position.
+For example, blue can mean changing your forearms' positioning from an upright plank to a push-up position, and green can signal a push before deactivating with the prescribed order of directions.
+By adding this aspect, you get the benefit of executive functioning and body awareness, as you need to be cognizant of your position.

 This should be done at a faster timeout setting.
-Here the number of the card can play a factor on what to do.
+Here the card number can play a factor in what to do.
 For example, if the number on the card is lower than 3, you use the left hand regardless of the color.
-If the number is 3 or higher, you don’t deactivate the light.
-While still recognizing the concepts of the drill, the participant must not only attend to relevant cues but they also have to ignore the irrelevant cues.
+You don't deactivate the light if the number is three or higher.
+While still recognizing the concepts of the drill, the participant must attend to relevant cues and ignore the irrelevant cues.

 5. Adding working memory

-Indirectly working memory is always an aspect of these drills but here we look to stress it a little more.
+Working memory is always an aspect of these drills, but we must stress it more here.
 While the participant is completing the drill with given instructions, someone can make them remember a series of numbers or words.
-This really puts a strain on their cognitive load since they have to use it to do the task at hand while focusing on remembering words or numbers.
-Once the sequence is complete, they do not immediately recall the words or numbers as they are first given a simple distraction task such as recalling the alphabet or counting to fifty by fives.
+This strains their cognitive load since they have to use it to do the task at hand while focusing on remembering words or numbers.
+Once the sequence is complete, they do not immediately recall the words or numbers as they are first given a simple distraction task such as recalling the alphabet or counting to fifty by five.
 This increases the difficulty before being told to recall the words or numbers.

-So, training decision making is definitely possible and the FITLIGHT™ system makes it a fun, challenging, and measurable experience that may be difference in you winning the championship game, passing a test, or making the right choices on the road.
+So, training decision-making is possible, and the FITLIGHT™ system makes it a fun, challenging, and measurable experience that may be different in you winning the championship game, passing a test, or making the right choices on the road.